 For example, patent applications in the United States and many international jurisdictions are typically not published until 18 months after the filing of certain priority documents (or, in some cases, are not published until they issue as patents) and publications in the scientific literature often lag behind actual discoveries.
 Thus, we cannot be certain that others have not filed patent applications or made public disclosures relating to our technology or our contemplated technology.
-A third party may have filed, and may in the future file, patent applications directed to our products or technology similar to ours.
-Any such patent application may have priority over our patent applications or patents, which could further require us to obtain rights to patents directed to such technologies.
-If third parties have filed such patent applications, an interference proceeding in the United States can be initiated by such third party, or by the USPTO itself, to determine who was the first to invent any of the subject matter recited by the patent claims of our applications.
+A third party may have filed, and may in the future file, patent applications directed to our product candidates or technology similar to ours or that of our licensors.
+Any such patent application may have an earlier priority date than our patent applications or patents, or those of our licensors, which could further require us to obtain rights to patents directed to such technologies.
+Under certain circumstances, if third parties have filed such patent applications, an interference proceeding in the United States can be initiated by any such third party, or by the USPTO itself, to determine who was the first to invent any of the subject matter recited by the patent claims of our applications or issued patents.

 Furthermore, after issuance, the scope of patent claims remains subject to construction as determined by an interpretation of the law, the written disclosure in a patent and the patent's prosecution history.
-Our interpretation of the relevance or the scope of a patent or a pending application may be incorrect, and we may incorrectly determine that our product candidates are not covered by a third party patent or may incorrectly predict whether a third party's pending application will issue with claims of relevant scope.
+Our interpretation of the relevance or the scope of a patent or a pending application may be incorrect, and we may incorrectly determine that our product candidates or technology are not covered by a third party's patent or may incorrectly predict whether a third party's pending application will issue with claims of relevant scope.
 Our determination of the expiration date of any patent in the United States or elsewhere that we consider relevant may also be incorrect.
 If we fail to correctly identify or interpret relevant patents, we may be subject to infringement claims.
 We cannot guarantee that we will be able to successfully settle or otherwise resolve such infringement claims.
 If we fail in any such dispute, in addition to being forced to pay monetary damages, we may be temporarily or permanently prohibited from commercializing our product candidates.
-We may also be forced to attempt to redesign our product candidates in a manner that no longer infringes third-party intellectual property rights.
+We may also be forced to attempt to redesign our product candidates or technology in a manner that no longer infringes third-party intellectual property rights.
 Any of these events, even if we were ultimately to prevail, could require us to divert substantial financial and management resources that we would otherwise be able to devote to the development and commercialization of our product candidates.